MedEZZOUAK/data-project/README.md

 5. Set up the Windows Task Scheduler to run the currency update script at the desired interval.
 6. Access the PHP web page to view the displayed exchange rate data.

-## Getting Started

-1. Clone the repository:

-Of course!
-Here's a basic template for a README file that you can use for your data engineering project.
-Remember to customize the content to accurately reflect your project and its details.

-markdown
-Copy code
 # Currency Exchange Rate Data Engineering Project

 Welcome to my currency exchange rate data engineering project!
 This project focuses on retrieving real-time currency exchange rates from an external API, storing the data in a PostgreSQL database, and presenting it through a PHP web page.
 Additionally, an automated script updates the exchange rate data every 24 hours using the Windows Task Scheduler.